 The Fleetwood BIA’s Safety Team patrolled the different zones and spoke to the business owners in the areas where businesses were most targeted.
 In all high incident areas there was a lack of deterrents, including motion sensor lighting, signage, security patrols and the most obvious, security cameras.

 Fleetwood is known as a comparatively safe and secure area, yet incidents are being reported by businesses.
 As stated above, the Fleetwood BIA has identified hotspots for crime against businesses.
 The top three (3) incidents include shoplifting, theft from vehicle, and break and enter.

 From the research, the Fleetwood BIA Board of Director’s approved a general budget for safety and security of 10% of the annual budget for 2018 / 2019 and the Safety Team completed a customized and comprehensive Security Enhancement Program.

-The program includes a $25,000 investment in a NEW Camera Security System Grant and $5,000 for the Fleetwood Crime Prevention Initiative.
+The program includes a $25,000 investment into our NEW Camera Security System Grants (Project IRIS registration) and $5,000 for the Fleetwood Crime Prevention Initiative.
 This initiative includes brining in expertise around security to Fleetwood.
 Surrey Crime Prevention will be engaging in multiple measures including walking and bike patrols, and “Lock-Out” Crime programs, leading to increased reporting of incidents.
 Additionally, as part of the initiative, the BIA will be bringing in a loss prevention expert to analyze the area, to raise awareness around programs designed to reduce and prevent crimes like theft.